DirectXMan12/os_log_prettifier/README.md

 * `--stripu` (default) / `--nostipu` strips the 'u' (or does not) the 'u' prefix off of the front of unicode strings in the message body
 * `--highlightcontent` (default) / `--nohightlightcontent` makes the 'content=' key in the message body bold in appropriate messages
 * `--follow` uses tail to keep the file open, continuing to read as updates come in.
 This may be used with `--taillines`, and must be used with a file
-* `--skipmessagetype` can be added one or more times to add regular expressions against which to match the 'message type' or the message.
+* `--skipmessagetype=regex` can be added one or more times to add regular expressions against which to match the 'message type' or the message.
 Matched 'message types' will have their messages hidden.